exercism/v3/docs/concept-exercises.md

 Viewing hints will not be a "recommended" path and we will (softly) discourage using it unless the student can't progress without it.
 As such, it's worth considering that the student reading it will be a little confused/overwhelmed and maybe frustrated.

-See [this example hints.md file][hints.md].
-Notice how there are general and task-specific hints and how the hints don't give away the answer but instead link to (external) resources.
+For more information, watch [this video][video-docs-hints.md] and check [this example hints.md file][docs-hints.md].
+Notice how the example file has general and task-specific hints and how the hints don't give away the answer but instead link to (external) resources.

 ### `.docs/after.md`